Central Tickets confirms data breach which exposed personal user information

 “We are committed to doing everything possible to prevent a recurrence.
 Cybersecurity is a growing challenge for businesses, and we are investing in proactive defences to secure your data in the future.”

-An ICO spokesperson said: “Central Tickets reported an incident to us and we are assessing the information provided.”
+An ICO spokesman said: “Central Tickets reported an incident to us and we are assessing the information provided.”

-The Metropolitan Police and the National Cyber Security Centre (NCSC) have been contacted for comment.
+A spokesman for the Metropolitan Police said: “On 11 September we spoke to the company to advise them of information circulating suggesting they could have been the victim of a cyber attack.

+“They were advised to report the matter to Action Fraud if this was found to be the case.